umair-akb/developer.sketch.com/pages/assistants-guides-2-write-a-rule.md

 export default assistant
 ```

-> 💡If you felt limited by having to test your Assistant in Sketch during this guide, without access to familiarities like `console.log` then have a read of our [Running and testing Assistants](/assistants/run-and-test) guide.
+> 💡 If you felt limited by having to test your Assistant in Sketch during this guide, without access to familiarities like `console.log` then have a read of our [Running and testing Assistants](/assistants/run-and-test) guide.
 This will discuss how to test your Assistant in Node, or run it from the command line.

-> 👉Next steps could include [Extending an Assistant](/assistants/extend-assistants), or deep diving into the [API reference](/assistants/api).
+> 👉 Next steps could include [Extending an Assistant](/assistants/extend-assistants), or deep diving into the [API reference](/assistants/type-reference).